NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/error-handling.md

 ## Network-related errors

-Hardhat Ignition tries to be robust to netowrk related errors.
-If handles things like gas price volatility, resending transactions with updated fees, or different situations with nonces being out of sync between Hardhat Ignition and the network.
+Hardhat Ignition tries its best to be robust in the face of network-related errors.
+It manages tricky situations like changing gas prices that need updated fees for transactions, or when nonces don't match between Hardhat Ignition and the network.

-Nevertheless, there can be situations where Hardhat Ignition may not be able to handle an error.
-If that happens, its design allows you to continuing your deployment by simply rerunning the same command you used to start it.
+However, sometimes Hardhat Ignition might face an error it can't manage.
+If this happens, you can just run the same command again to pick up where you left off with your deployment.